torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 Called when a cgroup subsystem is rebound to a different hierarchy and root cgroup.
-Currently this will only involve movement between the default hierarchy (which never has sub-cgroups) and a hierarchy that is being created/destroyed (and hence has no sub-cgroups).
+Currently this will only involve movement between the default hierarchy (which never has sub-cgroups) and a hierarchy that is being created/destroyed (and hence has yes sub-cgroups).

 4. Extended attribute usage
 ===========================